 You will be paid your salary until [termination date — if applicable] and are entitled to your accrued vacation days [if applicable].
 You’ll also receive severance pay in the amount of [amount and terms, if applicable].

 Be advised that you have signed a non-disclosure, non-solicitation, and non-compete agreement [if applicable].
 If you have any proprietary information about our company on your personal devices or hard copies, you must delete it immediately.

 If you have any questions, you may contact me for up to [number] working days after your final day.

 We wish you all the best in your future endeavors.

 [Your name and signature]

-While this sample letter can serve as a helpful guide as you write your own, it’s always a good idea to review any termination letter with an employment law attorney to ensure that your letter achieves your goals and limits the legal exposure of your company.
+While this sample can serve as a helpful guide as you write your own, it’s always a good idea to review any letter of termination with an employment law attorney to ensure that your letter achieves your goals and limits the legal exposure of your company.